EthanPerello/npc-forge/docs/library.md

 • Use trait regeneration to improve inconsistent traits
 • Organize traits by importance and relevance to your story
 • Regular review and cleanup of unnecessary traits
+• Take advantage of enhanced visual feedback for trait operations

 ### Chat Integration